Payments are currently suspended.

 - Facilitate, enable and celebrate the making of a rich and diverse range of high-quality art by and in local communities across the city

 - Build strong, lasting and creative relationships and partnerships with communities across the city

-- The Photography Club at Newcastle City Library
+- The Photography Club at Newcastle City Library - on Zoom during COVID

 - Art Garden at Scotswood Natural Community Garden